Kamal-ol-molk: Biography

 In his visits to Dar-ul-Funun, Naser al-Din Shah Qajar came to know Mohammad Ghaffari and invited him to the court.
 Mohammad further improved his technique, and Nasereddin Shah gave him the title "Kamal-ol-Molk" (Perfection on Land).

-During the years he stayed at Nasereddin Shah Qajar's court, Kamal-ol-Molk created some of his most significant works.
+During the years he stayed at Naser ed-Din Shah's court, Kamal-ol-Molk created some of his most significant works.
 The paintings he did in this period, which lasted up until the assassination of Nasereddin Shah, were portraits of important people, landscapes, paintings of royal camps and hunting grounds, and various parts of royal palaces.

 In this busiest period of Kamal-ol-Molk's artistic life, he created over 170 paintings.
 However, most of these paintings have either been destroyed or taken abroad.
 The works he created in this period indicate his desire to develop his oil painting technique.
 He advanced so much that he even acquired laws of perspective by himself and applied them to his works.
 His mastery in the delicate use of a brush was as well as bright and lively colors distinguished him from his contemporaries.